oddbird/oddsite/content/talks/advanced-css-workshop.rst

   advanced media & support queries, and more
 - Building powerful interactions between CSS and JS
-- Combining techniques to solve practical problems, from layout and theming, to interaction, and data visualization
+- Combining techniques to solve practical problems, from layout and theming to interaction and data visualization
 - Common gotchas and work-arounds
 - Using Sass to write more meaningful and maintainable systems
 - CSS & Sass architecture patterns that scale